 The director of the preschool will advertise and prepare a registration event to take enrollment for the upcoming school year.
-To be enrolled in preschool, children must be three years of age by June first of the upcoming school year.
 Enrollment is limited by classroom space and recommended pupil-teacher ratios.
 When classes are full, waiting lists will be maintained (with additions to the list made in the chronological order of the parent requests.)
 All children must be potty trained for entrance into this preschool program with exceptions made for a preschool child with disabilities.
 Out-of-district students are welcome as long as there are enrollment openings.
-All children returning to preschool will need to re-register their child for placement each year of attendance.
+All children returning to preschool will need to reregister their child for placement each year of attendance.
 Changes to placement once the school year has started are a decision made with parent involvement for example: increase or decreasing number of scheduled days based on the need of the child.
 Documentation is made on the child's transition form.